 Destinations

-Further information: American Airlines destinations
+American Airlines destinations

 American is the only U.S. airline with scheduled flights to Anguilla, Bolivia, Dominica, Saint Vincent and the Grenadines, and Uruguay.[citation needed]